Skip to content

-If USCIS has delayed your Employment Authorization Document (EAD) beyond regulatory timelines, you may be entitled to file a lawsuit seeking mandamus relief.
+If USCIS has delayed your Employment Authorization Document beyond regulatory timelines, you may be entitled to file a lawsuit seeking mandamus relief.

-What's Happening with EAD Processing?
+What's happening with EAD processing?

 USCIS is legally required to adjudicate EAD applications (Form I-765) within 30 days of filing.
 However, thousands of applicants are experiencing delays of 6+ months, causing severe financial hardship, job loss, and employment disruptions.